rouquetp/GenFlow/README.md

 ## 3. VarCheck: Prediction Tools' Annotation 🧬🔍

 VarCheck is a complementary tool to GenFlow, designed for assessing the functional impact of detected variants by integrating additional annotation scores.
 This is a highly recommanded step, but not mandatory.
-This process will take 1h per If you don't need it, go directly to step 4.
+This process will last approximately 1h per 5 000 000 variants.
+If you don't need it, go directly to step 4.

 ### Purpose 🎯